Examination of documents for indented impressions

 The clarity of an ESDA trace depends upon many factors including the type of writing instrument, type of paper, amount of handling the document has received and how it has been stored.
 In favourable circumstances ESDA traces can reveal impressions on several sheets below the one bearing the original handwriting.

-ESDA does not generally work well with very thick or thin papers, some coated papers, and documents that have been wet or crumpled.
+ESDA does not generally work well with very thick or thin papers, some coated papers, and documents that have been wet, crumpled or treated for fingerprint development.

 Below is an example of an example of the effectiveness of ESDA: the photograph on the left showing the source paper and the photograph on the right illustrating the indented impressions that are present as identified through the ESDA process.

-The ESDA process is non-destructive and will not alter or harm the original document.
+The ESDA process is non-destructive and will not alter or damage the original document.